Open-I-Beam/swift-install/README.md

 Supported OS'es ,.Ubuntu >= 14.04 , Centos/RHEL >= 7

 # [Inventory](http://docs.ansible.com/intro_inventory.html)
+0. An example of hypothetical inventory with all minimal vars , required for an installation is located: [here](https://github.com/Open-I-Beam/swift-install/tree/master/provisioning/inventory)

 ## General Info
 1. Inventory , with the hosts , and hostgroups definitions is defined in one file , and then can be used in ansible ad-hoc commands , and ansible-playbook commands , using **-i** switch,